-(Aug 16th, 2021) - Chicago native alternative hip hop artist Apollo Clone announces the debut of his new single “Something to Die For."
-Endorsed by celebrities spanning from DJ Cutthroat of Atlanta to Swae Lee & 2 Chainz, the self-proclaimed pioneer of the Anti-Rap genre has crossed over to the lighter side with the July 30th premiere.
+(Feb 16th, 2022) - Chicago native Alternative Hip Hop artist Apollo Clone announces the debut of his new single "Grief."
+Endorsed by celebrities spanning from DJ Cutthroat of Atlanta to Swae Lee & 2 Chainz, the self-proclaimed pioneer of the Anti-Rap genre has put out an immediate follow up to 2022's Am I A Psychopath Pt.
+2.

-Coming off underground success with the recent conceptual EP Am I A Psychopath, Apollo Clone has been catapulted into bigger conversations while wasting little time bringing us this new tearjerker.
+Coming off underground success with more upbeat singles “Don't Fall In Love With Everyone You Meet” & “Bleeding Eyes” Apollo Clone has been catapulted into bigger conversations while wasting little time bringing us this new tearjerker.
 He rose to the scene in 2019, preaching the patented ‘Embrace the Outcast’ philosophy and crediting his sound as having been cultivated from lean years of falling victim to the belief that being different and not following the norm was a bad thing.
 Harvesting those insecurities and strange idiosyncrasies, he began to exploit them through music, overcoming feelings of persecution from friends, family, and the standard patterns of society.
-Quickly racking in almost a half-million streams, his previous single Hollywood is Hell encompasses the prevalent Millennial angst, offering rebellious vibes with a rock-guitar led instrumental.

-Something to Die For encompasses an Emo/Punk-Pop sound reminiscent of Blink 182 & Machine Gun Kelly.
-Consisting of live instrumentation, the track combines the textures and fast tempos of punk rock with the melodies and chord progressions of power pop.
+Grief encompasses an Alt.
+Rock/Hip Hop sound reminiscent of NF & 21 Pilots.
+Consisting of live instrumentation, the track combines the textures and fast tempos of Rock n' Roll with the melodies and chord progressions of power pop.

 Apollo dropped out of college during his third year, moving to Los Angeles and delving sparsely into many temporary passions such as acting and videography, but finally decided that music held the ultimate call.
 Throughout this saga, each challenge during his rogue journey was translated into poignant missives to turn into songs.